codecrafters-io/build-your-own-redis/stage_descriptions/pubsub_3_aw8.md

 - For un-allowed commands, the tester is lenient in checking error messages so you don't have to stick to the exact format Redis uses.
 The exact format it checks for is `Can't execute '<command>'` (case-insensitive).
 Examples of error message strings that will pass tests:
     - `Can't execute 'set' in subscribed mode`
     - `can't execute 'SET' when one or more subscriptions exist`

+- In this stage, you'll only need to handle responding with errors in case of `SET`, `GET`, and `ECHO` commands.
+We will get to modifying the response of `PING` command in Subscribed mode in the next stage.